Surfing in Dorset

 The predominant southwest swell favours long right-handers suitable for shortboards and longboarders with easy-to-hit sections and a steep inside shore break.

-Occasional lefts can be found on the main break with swell from the east being optimal.
+Occasional lefts can be found on the main break with optimal swell from the east.

-On larger swells, you can find waves all up and down the beach but the low tide can leave Charmouth a bit exposed to the wind so if you’re searching in an onshore breeze you should opt for high tide.
+On larger swells, you can find waves up and down the beach, but the low tide can leave Charmouth a bit exposed to the wind, so aim for high tide in an onshore breeze.

 West Bay